-Somehow, I found a way to get out of that state where I was, I guess probably a few prayers I knew since I was a little girl helped me out of that situation, all of a sudden, they weren’t there anymore and the place felt empty and the silence I was witnessing was just simply unbearable like something just changed in the atmosphere of the place, something was gone and definitely, something else got into.
+Somehow, I found a way to get out of the state I was in.
+I guess probably a few prayers I knew since I was a little girl helped me out of that situation because all of a sudden, they weren’t there anymore and the place felt empty.
+But then the silence was just unbearable, like something had changed in the atmosphere of the place.
+Something was gone, but something else definitely got in, too.

-The next day after all this weird and unexplainable event I contacted one of my aunts to try to figure out what was going on, I knew through my mom that my aunt has some kind of psychic connection with spirits and knows old ways to communicate with them.
+The next day after this weird and unexplainable event, I contacted one of my aunts to try to figure out what was going on.
+I knew through my mom that my aunt had some kind of psychic connection with spirits and knew old ways to communicate with them.

-I don’t feel comfortable with the whole experience but I believe you need to make yourself comfortable in the uncomfortable and to be honest something I really want to dig in is the origin of this trilogy of beings and if there is something that is attaching me to them in any way.
+I didn’t feel comfortable with the whole experience, but I believe you need to make yourself comfortable in the uncomfortable.
+And, to be honest, something I really want to dig into is the origin of this trilogy of beings—if there’s something attaching me to them in some way.

-I won’t lie I’m intrigued by the fact that I might have been chosen instead of just summoned them as they implied, they’re such powerful beings that just need a human soul for a lame purpose like possession?
+I won’t lie—I’m intrigued by the fact that I might have been chosen instead of just summoned them, as they implied.
+Am I to believe they’re such powerful beings who just need a human soul for a lame purpose like possession?
 I don’t think so.

-I truly believe there’s more to the story than what these demons are saying I did; good news is that my aunt told me about one book in particular and that it can be used to get rid of the demons or if I preferred control them?
+I truly believe there’s more to the story than what these demons are saying I did.
+The good news is that my aunt told me about one book in particular that can be used to get rid of the demons or, if I preferred, control them.

-To me that sounded odd as I only knew she was some kind of seer and had some skills for fortune reading and stuff like that so this just made her support more interesting to me.
+To me that sounded odd, as I only knew she was some kind of seer and had some skills for fortune reading, so this just made her support more interesting to me.

-My aunt Agatha explained; in my business, after performing a reading to a person, some of them are into a so decadent situation where desperation takes place and they are so willing to acquire the support from forces out of their comprehension and believe me people is willing to exchange many things including their own life, health, even a relative.
+My aunt Agatha explained: “After performing a reading to a person, some of them are in such a desperate situation, they are willing to acquire the support from forces beyond their comprehension.
+And believe me, people are willing to exchange many things, including their own life, health—even a relative.”

-I asked her, do you feel any regret after doing that?
+I asked her, “Do you feel any regret after doing the readings?”

-Agatha; no, is my job and people trust what I do, I have seen many people achieve their dreams and it has been through the deals they obtain from spirits, well, demons but I preferably won’t use that term.
-So, as I said regret isn’t on my vocabulary because at the end, they receive the help they need from me, even though is not the way they may expect but you need power to manipulate material things, isn’t just a wish, that’s where I intervene and make things happen.
+She replied, “No. It’s my job and people trust what I do.
+I have seen many people achieve their dreams, and it has been through the deals they obtain from spirits.
+Well, demons, but I prefer not to use that term.
+So, as I said, regret isn’t in my vocabulary because, in the end, they receive the help they need from me, even though it’s not the way they may expect.
+But you need power to manipulate material things; it isn’t just a wish.
+That’s where I intervene and make things happen.”

-One of my best friends Leann, was coming to town directly from Michigan, such a sweetheart and a very religious attorney, kind of weird ah?
-How do you maintain a balance between laws and your religious beliefs?
-How do your criteria doesn’t interfere with what’s correct by religion?
-Well, for her it worked perfectly, she got a big break after graduating, she applied to Harvard and by the next year, she was accepted.
+One of my best friends, Leann, was coming to town directly from Michigan.
+Such a sweetheart and a religious attorney.
+Kind of weird, eh?
+How do you maintain a balance between the law and your religious beliefs?
+How does your lawyerly criteria not interfere with what’s correct based on religion?
+Well, for her, it worked perfectly.
+She got a big break after graduating: She applied to Harvard and, by the next year, she was accepted.
 She came from a wealthy family so money was not a big deal.
-She decided to come to visit me next week to talk and catch up on our lives as we haven’t seen each other in almost 5 years but we have been texting during that time.
+She decided to come to visit me to talk, and to catch up on our lives, as we hadn’t seen each other in almost five years.
+But we had been texting a lot during that time.